-Before we meet today's author, I want to announce that the winner of today's drawing for Red Ink, by Kathi Macias, is:
+Before we visit with today's author, I want to announce that the winner of the signed copy of my novel, Unforgettable, is:

-Now let's revisit with novelist Sharon Dunn, author of Night Prey (Love Inspired Suspense, December 2010).
+Now let's revisit with novelist Sharon Dunn, author of Her Guardian (Love Inspired, July 2011).

 Please tell us five random things we might not know about you.

-Please tell us a bit more about the plot of Night Prey.
+Please tell us a bit more about the plot of Her Guardian.

 Why will readers enjoy your novel?